WHAT IS COUNSELLING?

-Counseling is a collaborative process which involves the development of a unique, confidential, therapeutic, helping relationship.
-In this relationship, the therapist acts as a facilitator in helping the client to understand more accurately him/herself and the world around him/her; to better understand their feelings and behaviors; and to assist people in their interpersonal relationships.
-Discussion of whatever is important and impacting someone's life can enable an individual to grow towards greater freedom in making mature choices and taking responsible action.
+Counselling is a collaborative process which involves the development of a unique, confidential and therapeutic relationship.
+In this relationship, the therapist acts as a facilitator in helping the client to understand him/herself and the world around them more accurately; to better understand their feelings and behaviours; and to assist people in their interpersonal relationships.
+Discussion of the matters at hand can have a strong impact on someone's life and ultimately enable an individual to grow towards greater freedom.

-This is not a comprehensive list of reasons why a student may come to the Counseling Center.
-Our experienced staff works to provide you with a supportive, non-judgmental environment in which you may work through these or many other issues.it is understood that you may feel anxious about coming to the therapy, the aim is to help you feel comfortable so that you may successfully achieve your counselling goals.
+This is not a comprehensive list of reasons why an individual may seek counselling.
+Our experienced staff work to provide you with a supportive, non-judgmental environment in which you may work through these or any other issues.
+It is understood that you may feel anxious about coming to therapy.
+The aim is to help you feel comfortable so that you may successfully achieve your counselling goals.

-Couples counseling is an opportunity to work with your partner on issues that may be impacting your relationship.
-You may focus on communication skills, conflict resolution, or making decisions about your future together.
-As your therapist i will serve as a mediator and guide during these discussions, and will help you work together to focus on and achieve specific goals for your relationship.
-Couples Counseling is available if both partners are currently-enrolled Drexel students.
+Couples counselling is an opportunity to work with your partner on issues that may be impacting your relationship.
+You may focus on communication skills, conflict resolution, and/or making decisions about your future together.
+As your therapist, I will serve as a mediator and guide during these discussions, and will help you work together to focus on and achieve specific goals for your relationship.

-as a therpaist i follow the professional, legal and ethical guidelines of the The British Association of Counselling and Psychotherapy is the registering body for counsellors in the United Kingdom.
-It also promotes counselling to the nation..
-This means that information about your counseling sessions is not shared with anyone without your expressed written permission.
+As a therapist, I follow the professional, legal and ethical guidelines of the The British Association of Counselling and Psychotherapy - the registering body for counsellors in the United Kingdom.
+Information about your counselling sessions is not shared with anyone without your expressed written permission.
 There are some exceptions to confidentiality, however.
-If there is the possibility of harm to the client or another person, or in cases of child or elder abuse, Counseling Center staff are mandated to report certain information to the appropriate authorities.
+If there is the possibility of harm to the client and/or another person, or in cases of child/elder abuse, staff are mandated to report certain information to the appropriate authorities.

 Again, there is no set timetable for how long it will take until you feel better.
-Relief may come from a variety of sources, including making changes in your thoughts, behaviors, relationships, and choices, and may take time to achieve.
-However, many people report that counseling can be helpful even after the first session.
-This may be because of the relief that comes from deciding to seek help, or an opportunity to speak about problems for the first time with someone who is impartial and nonjudgmental.
-Please remember: it is important that you share with your therapist if you are not experiencing any improvement after working in therapy for some time, so the two of you may determine what changes may need to be made.
+Relief may come from a variety of sources, including making changes in your thoughts, behaviours, relationships, and choices, and may take time to achieve.
+However, many people report that counselling can be helpful even after the first session.
+This may be because of the relief that comes from deciding to seek help, or an opportunity to speak about problems for the first time with someone who is impartial and non-judgmental.
+Please remember that it is important that you share with your therapist if you are not experiencing any improvement after working in therapy for some time so the two of you may determine what changes may need to be made.